ostyjs/nostr-hooks/README.md

 Nostr-Hooks is a stateful wrapper library of React hooks around [NDK](https://github.com/nostr-dev-kit/ndk), designed to simplify the process of interacting with the Nostr protocol in real-time web applications.
 It provides an easy-to-use interface with low bandwidth consumption and high performance, allowing developers to quickly integrate Nostr into their projects and build responsive, real-time applications.

+## Migrate to v2

+Nostr-Hooks v2 is a major release.

+- It replaces the `Zustand` store with the `React Context API`.
+  This means that now you need to wrap your application with the `NostrHooksContextProvider` component.

+- It replaces `nostr-tools` with `nostr-dev-kit (NDK)`.
+  This means that most of the functionalities like caching, batching, and merging filters are now handled by NDK and Nostr-Hooks is only responsible for managing the component state and subscriptions.

 ## Installation

 ```bash